mikky-j/certify/README.md

     $ just
     ```

-6. Navigate to the link [here](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=ggudy-cyaaa-aaaan-qlgwq-cai).
+6. Navigate to the link shown.